octobercms/docs/3.x/cms/tailor/blueprints.md

 **softDeletes** | enables soft deletion for this entry.
 Default: `true` **multisite** | enables multisite for this entry, sync records between group, locale or all sites.
 Supported values: `true`, `false`, `sync`, `locale`, `all`.
 Default: `false`
 **pagefinder** | includes blueprint type in the [pagefinder form widget](../../element/form/widget-pagefinder.md), supported values: `true`, `false`, `item`, `list` or array (see below).
 Default: `true`
+**defaultSort** | used by the `entry` and `stream` types, sets a default sorting column and direction when user preference is not defined.
+Supports a string or an array with keys `column` and `direction`.
+The direction can be `asc` for ascending (default) or `desc` for descending order.
 **customMessages** | customize the messages used in the user interface (see below).
 **showExport** | displays a toolbar button for exporting records.
 Default: `true`.
 **showImport** | displays a toolbar button for importing records.
 Default: `true`.

 ### Entry Variants

-While an entry type has no specific behavior, there are also several variants that can be used for organising content.
+While an entry type has no specific behavior, there are also several variants that can be used for organizing content.
 The following types are variants of an entry.

 - **entry** is a basic entry for common purposes.
 - **single** is a single entry with dedicated fields, eg: Contact Us Page.